chrisl8/Witchazzan/README.md

 - Ground

 In addition, add an Objects layer.
-- Every Scen must have an Objected named "Default Spawn Point" where new characters arrive by default.
+- Every Scene must have an Object named "Default Spawn Point" where new characters arrive by default.
 - Further, you can make points of Type "Entrance" with a name of our choosing for directing players to when entering this scene from other scenes.

 ### Adding Scenes to the Program